allisonlynnbasore14/DSA-18/sorting/day01/README.md

 * Understand the heap sort algorithm:
   * Understand why building a heap is O(N) time
   * Understand why heap sort is worst, avrerage and best case O(NlogN) time
-  * Understand the O(1) space complexity rrrrrrof heap sort
+  * Understand the O(1) space complexity of heap sort
 * Understand how to implement a priority queue/home/allison/Documents/DSA/DSA-18/datastructures/day04
   * How to implement it using a max-heap